West Rouge: Education

 Sir Oliver Mowat Collegiate Institute (TDSB) is a public secondary school located in Port Union, adjacent to West Rouge.

 The area is also a short distance from two public post-secondary campuses in nearby Highland Creek.
 Centennial College's Morningside Campus is located along Highland Creek's western boundary on Morningside Avenue.
-The University of Toronto also operates a satellite campus in the neighbourhood, the University of Toronto Scarborough.
+The University of Toronto also operates a campus in the neighbourhood known as the University of Toronto Scarborough (UTSC).
 Both institutions are an approximately 8 minute drive, or 15 minute bus ride away from West Rouge.

 Recreation

 Rouge Pond at Rouge National Urban Park.
 A portion of the national urban park is located in West Rouge.

 The neighbourhood of West Rouge is home to several municipal parks managed by the Toronto Parks, Forestry and Recreation Division, such as West Rouge Park.
 In addition to municipal parks, the neighbourhood is also home to a portion of the Rouge National Urban Park, the only national urban park in Canada.
 Rouge National Urban Park is situated along the western boundary of the city, with the mouth of the Rouge River located within the neighbourhood.

 The West Rouge community is also the home of a large soccer club, known as the West Rouge Storm.
 It has house leagues and rep soccer teams for boys and girls.